cmsc22000-project-2018/fulltext/mock-trie/README.txt

 Sprint 2 Mock Trie

-Attempted to implement the following mock trie:
+---
+Mock Trie with trie_show()

 		""
-	a	b	o
+	a	b
-  an	at	be	of
+  an  at  be
+and

+---
+Inserts include:
-and ant		bee
+ant

-Start in mtrie.c main() with:

-		""
-	a	b	o
+o

-With insert:
-if key == an, at, and, ant;
-if key == be, bee;
-if key == of
+of; this also triggers insertion of o off; this also triggers insertion of o, of